-One of my friends has a husband who adores her and is loyal to his core.
-But she feels jealous anyway.
-She tries to control him by getting angry with him.
+One of my friends has a husband who adores her, and he’s loyal to his core.
+But she feels jealous and tries to control him.
 So he behaves cautiously.
-He avoids being alone with women and avoids talking to women in her presence.
-But because she’s in a relationship with fear, believing every negative thing she tells herself, it doesn’t matter what he does.
+He avoids being alone with women and avoids talking to them in her presence.
+But because she believes every negative thing she tells herself, it doesn’t matter what he does.

-Her relationship with fear is bigger than her relationship with him.
-And fear causes her to believe the worst.
-Then she says things like, “Everyone’s competing with me.
-I can’t trust or depend on anyone, especially him.”
 She doesn’t feel safe, so she tries to possess him, manipulating him emotionally.
-“I won’t share you with anyone.
-I want to have you all to myself.
+“I want to have you all to myself.
 Otherwise, I’ll feel threatened.”
-Since she lives in fear of not having him, she can’t experience the joy of being with him.
+And since she lives in fear of not having him, she can’t experience the joy of being with him.

 We can’t stop doing what we don’t know we’re doing.
 And we can’t find release from what we’re not willing to admit.
-So the first step is to identify it, by naming the name of whatever we’re doing.
+So the first step is to acknowledge what we’re doing.

-Then we can say to our partners.
-“I want you to enjoy the moments that you’re with me and also the moments that you’re not with me.
-And I want us to enjoy being together because we want that, not because we’re obligated.”
+Then my friend can say to her partner, “I want you to enjoy the moments you’re with me, and also the moments you’re not with me.
+And I want us to enjoy being together, because we want it, not because we’re obligated.”

 Come follow me on Instagram!